They are cute, sweet, innocent and extremely huggable. Incidentally they are also varying shades of violent, unstable, and downright insane.

 Metalocalypse has Toki Wartooth, Dethklok's adorably immature rhythm guitarist, has what could be called an unconventional mental state.
 Sometimes, this manifests as pastel-colored acid-trip musical numbers.
 Unfortunately, he also has substantial anger management issues, particularly when the show's been putting him through a round of Break the Cutie.

-Kaeloo.
+The title character of Kaeloo.
 While her Jekyll-and-Hyde-esque split personalities physically differ (cute, innocent frog and violent tower of toad muscle respectively), they overlap so heavily in the later episodes that some scenes give off the impression that at times Hyde Plays Jekyll.

-Joan is shown to be very sweet and she falls in love with Quagmire.
+Family Guy: Joan is shown to be very sweet and she falls in love with Quagmire.
 The two were set to be married, but when Quagmire went to express his doubts, Joan does a complete 180 in her mannerisms and threatens to kill herself and Quagmire.